SuperElastix/ElastixModelZoo/models/Par0005/README.md

 These registrations are described in the publication:

-M. Staring, U.A. van der Heide, S. Klein, M.A.
+[M. Staring, U.A. van der Heide, S. Klein, M.A.
 Viergever and J.P.W.
-Pluim, Registration of Cervical MRI Using Multifeature Mutual Information, IEEE Transactions on Medical Imaging, vol. 28, no. 9, pp. 1412 - 1421, September 2009. [link][1]
+Pluim, Registration of Cervical MRI Using Multifeature Mutual Information, IEEE Transactions on Medical Imaging, vol. 28, no. 9, pp. 1412 - 1421, September 2009.][1]

 ###